 The Cree were first contacted by Europeans in 1682, at the mouth of the Nelson and Hayes Rivers in northern Manitoba, Canada, by a Hudson’s Bay Company party traveling about 100 miles inland.
 Contact was made again with southern bands in 1732 in northwestern Ontario when Pierre Gaultier de Varennes met with an assembled group of 200 Cree warriors and members of the Monsoni tribe, a branch of the Ojibwe (Chippewa), near present-day Fort Frances.
 At that time, the Indian groups were wearing war paint and preparing to attack the Dakota Sioux and another group of Ojibwe Indians.

-Cree Camp, Alberta, Canada, 1871
+Cree Camp, Alberta, Canada, 1871.

 For many years, the influx of European settlers into America had little effect on the daily life of the Woodland Cree in northern Canada.
 However, the Plains Cree took on the “horse culture” of the Plains Indians and became bison hunters.
 Those Cree who moved onto the Great Plains and adopted bison hunting were allied with the Assiniboine and the Saulteaux in what was known as the “Iron Confederacy.”
 This group became a major force in the North American fur trade from the 1730s to the 1870s.

 The Rocky Boy Reservation, lying in the rolling foothills and plains of the Bear Paw Mountains in north-central Montana, encompasses approximately 128,000 acres.
 It is home to 55% of the approximately 6,500 enrolled Chippewa & Cree tribal members.
 The tribe calls themselves “Ne Hiyawak” which means “those who speak the same language.”
 The name “Rocky Boy” was derived from the name of a leader of a band of Chippewa Indians.
-The reservation’s economy is primarily supported by agriculture and livestock.
+The economy of the reservation is primarily supported by agriculture and livestock.
 The tribe celebrates Rocky Boy’s Pow Wow annually in August.

 More Information: